junxit/us-congress-bills-117/metadata.md

 - 2022-02-01 — Ms. Wasserman Schultz moved to suspend the rules and pass the bill.
 - 2022-02-01 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 421 - 0, 1 Present (Roll no. 15). (text: CR H312)
 - 2022-02-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 421 - 0, 1 Present (Roll no. 15).(text: CR H312)
+- 2022-02-02 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.